Yandex Cloud

 You will see a list of available models: select a model from the claude- family, e.g., claude-4-sonnet or a newer version.

 The LLM you select does not affect the MCP server performance.
-However, the steps and the result are directly affected by the choice of model: it is the model that decides which operations to perform via MCP.
+However, the steps and the result are directly affected by your choice: it is the model that decides which operations to perform via MCP.
 Examples in this tutorial were tested using claude-4-sonnet in Auto mode, but you can try other models as well.

 Populating a table with test data via the MCP serverPopulating a table with test data via the MCP server